Chief Justice of India

 The chief justice of India (CJI) is the chief judge of the Supreme Court of India and the highest-ranking officer of the Indian judiciary.
-The Constitution of India grants power to the president of India to appoint, as recommended by the outgoing chief justice in consultation with other judges, (as envisaged in Article 124 (2) of the Constitution) the next chief justice, who will serve until they reach the age of 65 or are removed by the constitutional process of impeachment.
+The Constitution of India grants power to the president of India to appoint the chief justice, as recommended by the outgoing chief justice in consultation with other judges of the Supreme Court.
+The chief justice serves until the age of 65 or if removed early by the constitutional process of impeachment.
+The chief justice ranks sixth in the Order of precedence in India.
+As head of the Supreme Court, the chief justice is responsible for the allocation of cases and other administrative functions of the court.